 The term "successions" refers to the body of law concerning the distribution of a person's property after he has died.
-Depending on the value of the property, the type of property, the debts of the decedent and some other factors, the process may be very simple or it may be very complicated.
+Depending on the value of the property, the type of property, the debts of the decedent, and some other factors, the process may be simple or complicated.

 If an individual executed a valid testament, he is said to have died testate.
 If he had not executed a testament, if he had revoked his testament before he died, or if a testament is declared invalid by a court of law, he is said to have died intestate.